ActiniumCloud/docs-v2/README.md

 ## Contributing

 Contributions are welcomed and sincerely appreciated!
-No matter how much or how little you contribute we're greatful for your help.
+No matter how much or how little you contribute we're grateful for your help.

-That said, we have a few guidelines:
+That said, we have a few guidelines for Contributions:
 - All pages should be in Markdown (.md files) unless they *have* to use a different format
 - All pages should be written in **British English**, we understand that some customers may prefer American English however we prefer to keep it consistent
 - No conflicts of interest - For example, links to other cloud hosts documentation